 Being a small town, Polk City does not have a public transit system used by locals to get to and from work.

-The percentage of people in Polk City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.51% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Polk City with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.70% of adults in Polk City have a bachelor's degree or advanced degree.

-The per capita income in Polk City in 2010 was $19,910, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $79,640 for a family of four.
+The per capita income in Polk City in 2018 was $25,226, which is middle income relative to Florida and the nation.
+This equates to an annual income of $100,904 for a family of four.
 However, Polk City contains both very wealthy and poor people as well.

+Polk City is a very ethnically-diverse town.
 The people who call Polk City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Polk City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Polk City include German, English, Scots-Irish, and Italian.
+The greatest number of Polk City residents report their race to be White, followed by Asian.
+Polk City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 17.88% of the town’s residents.
+Important ancestries of people in Polk City include Irish, German, English, Italian, and Polish.

 The most common language spoken in Polk City is English.
 Other important languages spoken here include Spanish and Arabic.